What is dementia?

 What are the symptoms of dementia?

 Usually the first symptom of dementia is memory loss.
-Often the person who has a memory problem doesn't notice it, but family and friends do.
-As dementia gets worse, there may be:
+Often the person who has the memory problem doesn't notice it, but family and friends do.

 What causes dementia?

 Dementia is caused by damage to or changes in the brain.
 Things that can cause dementia include:

 - Alzheimer's disease.
 This is the most common cause.

 - Strokes, tumors, or head injuries.
 This type of dementia is called vascular dementia.

 - Diseases.
 These include Parkinson's disease, dementia with Lewy bodies, and frontotemporal dementia.